Expect the unexpected: augmented mixture models for black-hole-population studies: BBHs from GWTC-3

 \subsection{Population synthesis}

 In this last example, we will show that astrophysical models can also be augmented with non-parametric methods.
 We consider an isolated evolution channel using the rapid binary population synthesis code \textsc{sevn}\footnote{Publicly available at \url{https://gitlab.com/sevncodes/sevn}} \citep{spera:2019,mapelli:2020,iorio:2023}, and in particular the publicly available catalogues\footnote{\url{https://zenodo.org/records/7794546}} \citep[][v2]{sevncat:2023} released alongside \citet{iorio:2023}.
-For simplicity, we make use of the Fiducial model assuming only one metallicity ($Z = 10^{-3}$) and one value for the common envelope efficiency ($\alpha_\mathrm{CE} = 3$).
+For simplicity, we made use of the Fiducial model assuming only one metallicity ($Z = 10^{-3}$) and one value for the common envelope efficiency ($\alpha_\mathrm{CE} = 3$).
 This model is described in detail in Section~3.2 of \citet{iorio:2023}.
-To get a probability density function, we fit a GMM approximant to the the $\mathrm{M}_1$ and $q$ SEVN samples.
-Other choices for the approximant are also possible, such as the normalising flow emulator presented in \citet{colloms:2025} that allows for the exploration of different values for $\alpha_\mathrm{CE}$ and $Z$.
-The redshift model is the one given in Eq.~\eqref{eq:redshiftdist}: therefore, in this case, $\Lambda_\mathrm{SEVN} = \{\kappa\}$.
+To obtain a probability density function, we fitted a GMM approximant to the the $\mathrm{M}_1$ and $q$ SEVN samples.
+Other choices for the approximant are also possible, such as the normalising flow emulator presented in \citet{colloms:2025}, which allows for the exploration of different values for $\alpha_\mathrm{CE}$ and $Z$.
+The redshift model is the one given in Eq.~\eqref{eq:redshiftdist}; therefore, in this case, $\Lambda_\mathrm{SEVN} = \{\kappa\}$.

 We find that, for the SEVN+NP model, $\kappa = 4.2^{+2.5}_{-3.9}$.
-Concerning the relative importance of the two channels, we get $w_\mathrm{NP} = 0.01^{+0.1}_{-0.01}$, corresponding to an observed relative weight $\phi_\mathrm{NP} = 0.35\pm 0.14$.
+Concerning the relative importance of the two channels, we obtain $w_\mathrm{NP} = 0.01^{+0.1}_{-0.01}$, corresponding to an observed relative weight of $\phi_\mathrm{NP} = 0.35\pm 0.14$.
 This suggests that around 44 out of 69 GW events can be explained using the isolated evolution model, whereas the remaining ones have to be accounted for using the non-parametric channel.